 Scott is responsible for leading the development of the macro research behind VIP's models, Scott’s deep expertise in foreign exchange and global financial markets is instrumental in developing disciplined, rules-based, innovative portfolios that deliver value for VIP’s investors.

-MANAGER, DATA SCIENCE & ENGINEERING
+SENIOR VICE-PRESIDENT, DATA SCIENCE & ENGINEERING

 Ben is responsible for bringing technological innovations in the data and automation spaces into VIP’s R&D division.
 His skill set includes leveraging modern statistical and machine learning techniques to continually strengthen the performance and robustness of VIP’s quantitative models, as well as developing internal automation systems and financial modelling software.